 Thuthmosis III also built a temple complex here which he dedicated to Amun.
 It was intended to replace Hatshepsut´s Mortuary Temple as the focus of the "Beautiful Festival of the Valley" but was badly damaged during the Twentieth Dynasty.
 After that time it was used a source of building materials and in Christian times became the site of a Coptic cemetery.

 During the 1870's a number of items from ancient tombs appeared for sale in Egypt.
 Following investigations by Maspero and his assistant Brugsch it was confirmed that a family living in the village of Qurna had discovered a tomb and had been looting items over a period of years.
 Ironically, the tomb (listed as TT320 or DB320) turned out to house a number of pharaohs who had been moved there in order to protect them from tomb robbers.
 The cache held over fifty mummies including those of King Seqenenre Taa II, Ahmose I, Amenhotep I, Tutmosis I, II and III, Seti I and Ramesses II, III, and IX, Pinudgjem I and II and Siamun.

 A cache of 163 reburied mummies of the Priests of Amun were also found in a tomb at Bab el Gasus.
 It is thought that these priests were the ones who organised the reburial of the pharaohs mummies in TT320.

 New Kingdom Tombs

-During the Ptolemaic period, Hatshepsut´s Mortuary Temple was adapted to form a shrine to Amenhotep son of Hapu and Imhotep, and the Late Period when the place was frequented by a pagan corporation of ironworkers from Hermonthis.copyright J Hill 2010
+During the Ptolemaic period, Hatshepsut's Mortuary Temple was adapted to form a shrine to Amenhotep son of Hapu and Imhotep.
+In the Late Period the place was frequented by a group of ironworkers from Hermonthis.copyright J Hill 2010